Cash Flow Management for a Small Business

 Do you want to start a small business or are you a small business owner wanting to expand?
 Sure you are really good at day-to-day tasks and your craft but you lack experience running a business.
 How can you start or develop without risking losing it all?
 Do you know how to properly perform cash flow management?

-Cash flow is the biggest issue for most people starting out and wanting to expand.
-Either you have money but don’t know how much you need or you have some but need more but you don’t know how much more or where it will come from.
+Cash flow is the biggest issue for most people starting out who want to expand.
+Either you have money but don’t know how much you need or you have some, need more but you don’t know how much more or where it will come from.

-We talked to Kyle Friedman, a successful entrepreneur and founder of multiple business ventures in Calgary, Alberta about important factors in cash flow management and financing.
+We talked to Kyle Friedman about important factors in cash flow management and financing.
+Kyle is a successful entrepreneur and founder of multiple business ventures in Calgary, Alberta.
 From his experience developing businesses from the age of 18, he has learned useful tips and tricks you can consider for succeeding in your venture.
 Check out some of Kyle’s businesses listed at the bottom of this article, or catch our other interview with Kyle on our podcast, The Ambition Project.

-First let’s consider that nest egg you may have with the intention of it developing your business into what you dream it to be.
+First let’s consider that nest egg you may have.
+You have the intention of it developing your business into what you dream it to be.
 Your nest egg is sizeable, but is it enough and what do you want to use it to achieve?

 Forecasting where to spend your capital